MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 Review the common steps to make sure your development environment is set up correctly.
 If you're using Visual Studio, select the **Game Development with Unity** workload.
-You can deselect the **Unity Editor optional** component, since you install a newer version of Unity in the next step.
+You can deselect the **Unity Editor optional** component, since you'll install a newer version of Unity.

 To port existing Unity content, follow these steps:

-1. Upgrade to the latest public build of Unity with Windows MR Support.
-1. Upgrade your middleware to the latest versions.
-1. Target your application to run on Win32.
-1. Target your application to run on Windows Mixed Reality.
-1. Set up your Windows Mixed Reality hardware.
-1. Use the stage to place content on the floor.
-1. Work through your input model.
-1. Test and tune performance.

-### Upgrade to the latest public build of Unity with Windows MR Support
+### 1. Upgrade to the latest public build of Unity with Windows MR Support

 1. Save a copy of your project before you get started.
 1. [Download the latest recommended public build of Unity](../../install-the-tools.md) with mixed reality support.